opendistro/for-elasticsearch-docs/docs/knn/index.md

 ## Mixing queries

-If you mix the `knn` query with filters or other queries, you might receive fewer than `k` results.
+If you use the `knn` query alongside filters, you might receive fewer than `k` results.
 In this example, `post_filter` reduces the number of results from 2 to 1:

 ```json
 GET my-knn-index-1/_search